Automakers' Large-Scale Transition to New Energy Vehicles Accelerates Transportation Decarbonization

-Six Chinese automakers are now selling 100% new energy vehicles, while overseas companies, represented by Tesla, are also driving the electrification of passenger vehicles.
+Six Chinese automakers are now selling 100% new energy vehicles (NEVs), while overseas companies, led by Tesla, are also advancing the electrification of passenger transport.

-With the advancement of global energy transition, the carbon emissions of NEVs during their usage phase will continue to decrease.
-Thus, Chinese automotive companies are expected to play a greater role in accelerating the decarbonization progress of transportation industry in China and globally.
+As the global energy transition progresses, the carbon emissions of NEVs during their usage phase are expected to decline further.
+As a result, Chinese automotive companies are expected to play an increasingly significant role in accelerating the decarbonization of the transportation sector, both domestically and internationally.

 Automotive Company LOGO Country of Origin Main Product Commitment to Stop Selling Gasoline Vehicles 2023 Proportion of NEV Sales